BuildsWithKing/buildswithking-kingsecurity/README.md

 ---

+## 🛡 Guards
+1. **KingClaimMistakenETH.sol**
+   - Allows users to claim ETH mistakenly transferred to the child contract.

+2. **KingRejectETH.sol**
+   - Rejects ETH transfer on child contracts.

+---

+## 🔐 Security
+1. **KingReentrancyGuard.sol**
+   - Prevents reentrancy attacks using the `nonReentrant` modifier.

+## 🧪 Utils
+1. **KingReentrancyAttacker.sol**
+   - Reusable attacker contract for testing reentrancy vulnerabilities.

+2. **KingVulnerableContract.sol**
+   - A deliberately insecure contract used to simulate reentrancy attacks.

 ## 🧪 Testing Strategy
 Testing is powered by **Foundry**.
 All contracts are verified against *unit, fuzz, and mock tests* to ensure correctness, robustness, and edge-case coverage.

+> All tests were written manually and run under Foundry `1.2.3-stable`.

 ### Unit Tests
-- Verify constructor behavior.
+- Verifies constructor initialization and state setup.
 - Validate access control (Unauthorized, InvalidKing, etc.).
 - Confirm expected state transitions.